tiagocmendes/spring-air-quality/README.md

-# air-quality-webapp
+# Spring Air Quality
-A multi-layer web application to measure the air quality of a certain region/city, using React and Spring Boot.
+Backend of a multi-layer web application to measure the air quality of a certain region/city, using Spring.